lugu/toner_chip_reset/README.md

 ![Front chip](/images/front_circuit.png)
 ![Front chip](/images/back_circuit.png)

-More about EERPOM memory: https://en.wikipedia.org/wiki/EEPROM
+Your particular circuit will be different from this one.

+If you have absolutly no idea, jump to the section: "Bonus 1: snif the I2C commands" at the end of this page.

-The rest of the tutorial is about reading and writing to this EEPROM memory.
+The rest of the tutorial is about how to read and write this EEPROM memory.

 Step 2: connect your arduino